Dartmouth-Data-Analytics-Core/.github/profile/README.md

 ## 🎓 Training Materials

-Learn with our curated workshops:
+Learn with our curated workshops, cheat sheets, and training materials:

 | Workshop | Website| Repo |
 |----------|--------|------|